JaidenRatti/Spotify-Song-Recommender/README.md

 Know a friend with a long and unorganized playlist that you want to take songs from but don't have the time to sort through?

 Want to listen to music from a new artist but don't know which songs you'd like?

+Really like a specific song and want to find new songs in other playlists like that one?

 Curious how similar your music tastes are to another playlist?